Travel America's famous Mother Road, historic Route 66, through classic towns still filled with Americana and more.

 Drive an hour north to Oatman, a former gold-mining camp and your first stop on the longest original stretch of the old Mother Road.
 Stroll the buckboard street and visit the (allegedly haunted) Oatman Hotel, formerly the Durlin, where movie stars Clark Gable and Carole Lombard honeymooned.
 Enjoy staged gunfights and Oatman's famous four-legged settlers—the wandering wild burros—before moving on.

 Leaving Oatman, take the scenic drive through the Black Mountains into Kingman.
 Glimpse some of the earliest electric cars ever manufactured, like an early 20th century Detroit Electric, at the Arizona Route 66 Museum's electric vehicle exhibit.
-Then, have a bite across the street at the nostalgic diner Mr. D'z, before continuing north to Peach Springs, home to the Hualapai Tribe.
+Then, have a bite across the street at the nostalgic diner Mr. D'z and stop at Desert Diamond Distiller for a tour before continuing north to Peach Springs, home to the Hualapai Tribe.

 In the morning, board a bus to the bottom of Grand Canyon West for a day of white-water rafting with the Hualapai River Runners.
 Take in the views of sheer canyon walls and experience the Colorado River with an American Indian guide at the helm.
 You'll break for lunch and a short climb to the cool and beautiful Travertine Falls.
 When you reach the end, a helicopter will lift you to the canyon's rim.
 Take a quick tour of the mostly outdoors Skywalk or hop back on the bus for the two-hour ride back to Peach Springs.